AccountabiliTree - Q/A

 Reforestation Promises: Where’s the Proof?

 Every day, we hear ambitious claims about tree planting.
-“A million trees here,” “ten million trees there.”
+“A thousand trees here,” “a million trees there.”
 Sounds great, right?
-But without publicly available data, it’s impossible to know whether these promises are more than just good PR.
+But without publicly available data, it’s impossible to know whether these claims are true.

 The public deserves to know the answers to some very basic questions: